BIIFSweden/SpatialWorkshop/part1_qupath/README.md

 ### Applying a trained classifier on a different image

 In the `Project` tab in the left panel, open the second image (the one you did not use for training) for the project.
-Repeat the steps above for doing core annotation and cell segmentation, and then try each of the trained classifiers on the cells in this image and compare with the results you got on the first image.
+Repeat the steps above for core annotation and cell segmentation, and then try each of the trained classifiers on the cells in this image and compare with the results you got on the first image.

 ### Feature normalization (optional)